YunoHost-Apps/monitorix_ynh/doc/ADMIN.md

-### Upgrade

-By default, a backup is performed before upgrading.
-To avoid this, you have the following options:
-- Pass the `NO_BACKUP_UPGRADE` env variable with `1` at each upgrade.
-For example `NO_BACKUP_UPGRADE=1 yunohost app upgrade monitorix`.
-- Set `disable_backup_before_upgrade` to `1`.
-You can set it with this command:

-`yunohost app setting monitorix disable_backup_before_upgrade -v 1`

-After that, the settings will be applied for **all** the next updates.

-From command line:

-`yunohost app upgrade monitorix`

-### Backup

-This application now uses the core-only feature of the backup.
-To keep the integrity of the data and to have a better guarantee of the restoration it is recommended to proceed as follows:

-- Stop Monitorix service with this command:

-`systemctl stop monitorix.service`

-- Launch Monitorix backup with this command:

-`yunohost backup create --app monitorix`

-- Backup your data with your specific strategy (could be with rsync, borg backup or just cp).
-The data is generally stored in `/var/lib/monitorix`.
-- Restart Monitorix service with theses command:

-`systemctl start monitorix.service`

 ### Remove

 Due of the backup core only feature the data directory in `/var/lib/monitorix` **is not removed**.
 It must be manually deleted to purge user data from the app.